2025-07-23

 When I often mention that I have sympathy towards the Dutch culture, because the Dutch is cultured, cultivated, even elegant, I happened to come across an Instagram profile of someone who shows exactly that.

 Yes, the German-Dutch girl who now live in USA is there too — she even jokes about how the Netherlands can seem cultured towards countries like are some things even in current Germany.
-I apologize to German people for this one, because I saw support from you towards Sidney, I like Germany, but when I criticize approaches in a Central Europe country, this is the one of the case why I have sympathy towards the Netherlands.
+I apologize to German people for this one, because I saw support from you towards Sidney, I like Germany, but when I criticize approaches in another different Central European country, this is the one of the case why I have sympathy towards the Netherlands.

 Here are examples: